 But something was missing for me – I wanted to dig deeper into why people travel, about the changes that people experienced after living abroad, and how intercultural adjustment could be understood and made easier.
 I discovered the PhD program in Comparative and International Development Education (CIDE) at the University of Minnesota, and packed my bags!
 I learned about Bennett’s model of Intercultural Sensitivity and so much more, from thought leaders in the field.
 I thrived in such an engaging, intellectual, intercultural atmosphere (and yes, Minnesota winters are extremely cold…but it is an incredibly diverse and exciting place, worth freezing for).

 Because I have CFIDS, Chronic Fatigue Syndrome, I am not able to work full time.
-My husband and I pondered ways to include my experience, education, and passion for teaching about the world in a project that we could both work on–and include our daughter (now 9).
-He’s a marketing guru, and has taught classes, written books, and helped small businesses for years.
+My husband and I pondered ways to include my experience, education, and passion for teaching about the world in a project that we could both work on–and include our daughter (now 18).
+He’s a marketing guru and email deliverability expert, and has taught classes, written books, and helped small and large businesses for decades.
 We combined my love of sharing the world and his business experience and started WanderingEducators.com in 2008.
 It’s a travel library – a community of global educators, sharing travel experiences.
 We love it.

 How much of your income would you say comes from travel writing and blogging?
 In your opinion, where do you see the industry heading in the next few years?

-All of it.
-We’re one of the few travel blogging sites that do this full-time!
 When we first got into this business, we made an exceptional living from affiliate marketing.
 As everyone knows, changes in the way the search engines rank sites have made search engine marketing unpredictable.
 We’ve moved toward a more corporate partnership model, which has less dependency upon our search engine rankings and focuses more on the genuine relationships that we build with our core audience.
-That happens through social media, direct interactions with different organizations in our niche, and of course being a trusted resource for our readers.
+That happens through social media, direct interactions with different organizations in our niche, and, of course, being a trusted resource for our readers.

-The travel blogging industry is expanding exponentially and gaining credibility.
+The travel blogging industry is expanding exponentially and gaining credibility, while at the same time, the field is becoming SO crowded.
 We all need to take this responsibility seriously.
 It is more cost-effective for destinations, service providers, and product manufacturers to work with travel bloggers than traditional advertising channels (e.g., tv, print, and celebrity endorsements).
-Travel bloggers see themselves as independent journalists, but to make a living in the future, they are going to have to become partners with these destinations, service providers, product manufacturers – and other travel bloggers.
-They will need to find new ways to make money and grow their audience, including creating their own products and books (such as our new book on Raising Intercultural Kids).
-The travel bloggers who conduct themselves in a professional manner will be the ones who will succeed.
-Travel bloggers also need to treat this as a business – with clear business goals, marketing plans, and revenue streams.
+Travel bloggers see themselves as independent journalists, but to make a living, they are going to have to become partners with these destinations, service providers, product manufacturers, and other travel bloggers.
+They will need to find new ways to make money and grow their audience, including creating their own products and books.

 What can you share about SEO and social media promotion?
-What do the most successful sites do to get and maintain good exposure?
+What do the most successful sites like yours do to get and maintain good exposure?

-The most successful sites work hard at building relationships.
+The most successful sites do well at this.
 They frequently refer their readers to other great sites, write quality guest posts, work together on projects, and are flexible–adapting to change well.
 The key thing is to not isolate yourself, but to connect with other like-minded people, learn from each other, and work together.
-Find a synergy with people – one phone call, and you’ll know right away who you want to partner with and create something together.
+Find a synergy with people…one phone call, and you’ll know right away who you want to partner with and create something together.

-Interview conducted in February, 2012 by Kristin Mock.
+Interview conducted in April, 2021 by Tim Leffel